ePages-de/epages-devportal/_posts/2021/2021-02-18-incremental-development-and-iterative-software-development.md

 Every company has different sources to gather feedback regarding requirements and features people would like to have included in the software.
 First of all – of course - there are the users because they are the ones that interact with your product on a daily basis.
 They know exactly what parts of the product they like but also which functionalities they are sorely missing.
-Besides the requirements of the users, there might be additional ones from other stakeholders like managers or external partners who would like to see some feature sets for business and strategical reasons.
+Besides the requirements of the users, there might be additional ones from other stakeholders like managers or external partners who would like to see some feature sets for business and strategic reasons.

 The different requirements have to be collected, sorted, and prioritized – which is mostly a task Product Management is responsible for.
 Story mapping can be a good methodology to find out which parts of a feature are essential (core functionality) and which ones are needed to add additional value for users.